AstarNetwork/astar-docs/docs/nodes/archive-node/nginx.md

 sudo nano ${SUB_DOMAIN}
 ```

-Delete existing lines and set the content as below:
+Delete the existing lines and set the content as below:

 ```
 map $http_upgrade $connection_upgrade {